Death and state funeral of Võ Nguyên Giáp

 General Võ Nguyên Giáp, who led the Viet Minh forces during the First Indochina War and the North Vietnamese forces during the Vietnam War, died on October 4, 2013, after a long stay at the 108 Hospital in Hanoi.
 The Vietnam News Agency did not officially confirm it until a day later, when they announced a two-day national funeral to be held the following week, on October 12 and 13, which would be presided by all top-ranking government officials.
-His body was laid in state at the National Funeral House in Hanoi on October 12, before being buried in his home province of Quảng Bình the following day.
+His body lay in state at the National Funeral House in Hanoi on October 12, before being buried in his home province of Quảng Bình the following day.
 The funeral was broadcast live nationwide by the state broadcasters VTV and VOV.

 Death

 Giap was hospitalized at the 108 Hospital on September 24, 2009.
 After his 100th birthday, Giap's health deteriorated as he slowly lost the ability to both speak and walk.
 In 2011, VTV showed footage of him voting (from a wheelchair) to dispel rumors of his failing health.
 At 6:09 PM on October 4, 2013, he died after a four-year stay at the hospital, at the age of 102.
 According to East Asian age reckoning, he was 103.